 - The latitude of the panels.

-- Localised weather conditions (temperature, cloud cover, etc).
+- Localised weather conditions (such as temperature and cloud cover).

-- Panel inclination and azimuth15.
+- Panel inclination and azimuth20.

 Capacity factors are derived for each NEM region at all reference year periods (half-hourly resolution).
 The capacity factors are derived from external provider Solcast, whereby satellite-derived solar irradiance is coupled to models that account for the spatial distribution of installed capacity.
 The capacity factors used to estimate the forecast contribution of rooftop PV and PVNSG to consumption and demand were calculated based on these historical values.